JakobDegen/mir-docs/rvalues.md

 perform two's-complement arithmetic on integers.
 Division by zero (including modulo operations) are UB.
 Besides that:

-* The comparison operations accept `bool`s, `char`s, signed or unsigned integers, or floats of the same type, and return a `bool`.
+* The comparison operations accept `bool`s, `char`s, signed or unsigned integers, or floats and return a `bool`.
+Of course the types of the sides of the comparison must match.
 * Left and right shift operations accept signed or unsigned integers not necessarily of the same type and return a value of the same type as their LHS.
 * The remaining operations accept signed integers, unsigned integers, or floats of any matching type